CSStickyHeaderFlowLayout/CSStickyHeaderFlowLayout/README.md

 ## Contributors

-For anyone who'd like to contribute to the repository, ping me via [email](j@jamztang.com) to me contributors.
+For anyone who'd like to be a contributor to the repository, please ping me via [email](j@jamztang.com).

 ---